By Denise Clark| Last Updated

 Why Counseling is a Necessity for Caregivers

 The responsibility of caring for a senior’s constant needs can cause caregivers to feel trapped in their role.
 This frustration can quickly grow into anger, resentment and depression when left unchecked.
 The Family Caregiver Alliance estimates that nearly 20 percent of family caregivers suffer from some form of depression.

 Not all caregivers experience depression, anxiety or feelings of inadequacy, but for those who do, learning how to understand and address those feelings is one of the greatest benefits of counseling.
 The National Institute of Mental Health suggests that caregivers find someone they can talk with and truly vent to without judgment.
 Being able to confide in someone often helps to head off feelings of isolation and powerlessness in overwhelmed caregivers.
 Those who receive regular emotional support are better equipped to prevent burnout, handle difficult care decisions and balance their own needs with those of their loved ones.

 Counseling Options and Opportunities

-If you decide that talking with a professional is the way to go, you can check with your health insurance company for a list of providers that are covered under your plan.
-In addition, check with your Area Agency on Aging (it's listed in your local phone book) to see if there are resources they recommend.
+If you decide that talking with a professional is the way to go, check with your health insurance company for a list of providers that are covered under your plan.
+For those who cannot afford counseling, talking with an understanding friend or family member and joining a support group are two free ways of getting vital encouragement, information and advice.
+In addition, contact your local Area Agency on Aging to learn about additional resources that can help you care for your loved one and yourself.

 Denise Clark has written about health and medical issues, including caring for seniors.
-She has experience as a certified nursing assistant who has worked a long-term care facility for geriatric residents.
+She has experience as a certified nursing assistant and has worked at a long-term care facility for geriatric residents.